Government 2: Oversight

 There’s an irreducible minimum of things worth doing, without which a government is generally understood to be useless.
 The common example is defense, but on a daily level other functions essential to survival are more important.
 A police force and court system to resolve disputes is one such function.
 Commerce requires a safe and usable transportation network and reliable monetary system.
 In the system described here, running the selection and recall processes would be essential functions.
 And in a egalitarian system, both basic medical care and basic education have to be rights.
 It is fundamentally unfair to put a price on life and health, and equally unfair to use poverty to deprive people of the education needed to make a living.

-The definition of “basic” medical care depends on the wealth of the country.
-(Or the planet, in a unified world.)
+As discussed in the chapter on Care, the definition of “basic” medical care depends on the wealth of the country.
+(Or of the planet, in a unified world.)
 In the current rich countries, such as the G20, it simply means medical care.
-Everything except beauty treatments.
+It means everything except beauty treatments.
 And even those enter a gray area when deviations from normal are severe enough to cause significant social problems.
 On the other hand, in a country where the majority is living on a dollar a day and tax receipts are minimal, basic medical care may not be able to cover much except programs that cost a tiny fraction of the money they eventually save.
-That’s things like vaccinations, maternal and neonatal care, simple emergency care, pain relief, and prevention programs like providing mosquito netting, clean water, and vitamin A.
+That’s things like vaccinations, maternal and neonatal care, simple emergency care, pain relief, treatments against parasites, and prevention programs like providing mosquito netting, clean water, and vitamin A.

 I’ve gone rather quickly from the irreducible minimum to a level of service that some in the US would consider absurdly high.
 Who decides what’s appropriate?
 I see that question as having an objective answer.
 We are, after all, talking about things that cost money.
 How much they cost and how much a government receives in taxes are pretty well-known quantities.
 From that it’s possible to deduce which level of taxes calls for which level of service.

-For example, as I’ve pointed out, there are numerous governments who have total tax receipts of about a third of GDP and provide all the basic services plus full medical, educational, retirement, and cultural benefits, as well as providing funds for research.
-Hence, if a country approaches 33% in total tax receipts, it should be providing that level of service.
+As I’ve pointed out, there are several governments who have total tax receipts of about a third of GDP and provide all the basic services plus full medical, educational, retirement, and cultural benefits, as well as providing funds for research.
+Hence, if a country has somewhere between 30% to 40% of GDP in total tax receipts, it should be providing that level of service.
 If it isn’t, the citizenry is being cheated somewhere.

 On the other hand a poor country, which can’t fairly have much of a tax rate, might have only 5% of an already low GDP to work with.
-Services then could be limited to the minimums discussed earlier.
-Even poverty-stricken governments can provide roads, police, fire protection, commercial regulation that promotes commerce, basic medicine and education.
+Services then would be limited to the minimums discussed earlier.
+Even poor governments can provide roads, police, fire protection, commercial regulation to make trade simpler, basic medicine and education.
 (It should go without saying, but may not, that a poor country may not have the resources to deal with disasters, and may need outside help in those cases.)
 The only thing that prevents some of the world’s countries from providing the basics now are corruption, incompetence, and/or the insistence of elites on burning up all available money in wars.
 None of those are essential or unavoidable.
-Fairness doesn’t cost a lot of money, but it’s opposite definitely does.
+Fairness isn’t ruinously expensive, but its opposite is.

-At any level of wealth, the receipts from fair levels of taxes will dictate given levels of service.
-Citizens who expect more without paying for it are being unfair, and governments who provide less than their tax receipts dictate must lower those taxes to match.
+At any level of wealth, the receipts from fair levels of taxes dictate given levels of service.
+Citizens who expect more without paying for it are being unfair, and governments who provide less are no better.

 There is now no widespread concept that a government is obligated to provide a given level of service for a given amount of money.
-Even less is there a concept that taking too much money or providing too little service for the amount taken is a type of crime of State.
-The government’s monopoly on force in a might-makes-right world means that there aren’t even theoretical limits on stealing by the State.
-However, when it’s the other way around and right makes might, then those limits flow necessarily from what is considered a fair tax level.
+Even less is there a concept that taking too much money for a given level of service is a type of crime of state.
+The government’s monopoly on force in a might-makes-right world means that there aren’t even theoretical limits on stealing by the state.
+However, when it’s the other way around and right makes might, then those limits flow logically from what is considered a fair tax level.

 So far, I’ve been discussing taxes and what they buy on a per-country basis which feels artificial in a modern world where money and information flow without borders, and where we all breathe the same air.
 A view that considers all people equal necessarily should take a global view of what’s affordable.
 I haven’t discussed it that way because it seems easier to envision in the familiar categories of nations as we have them now, but there’s nothing in the principles of fair taxation and corresponding services that wouldn’t scale up to a global level.